<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1911458129148949&amp;ev=PageView&amp;noscript=1">

 Freckles

-woman with frecklesThink of freckles as a genetic gift from Mother Nature.
+Think of freckles as a genetic gift from Mother Nature.
 A freckle is a small, pale to dark brown flat area.
 They are caused by overproduction of melanin in direct response to UV light exposure.
 Real freckles are most commonly found on younger skin from childhood, on people with red hair and pale skin that can burn easily.
 Freckles are more prominent on sun exposed areas during the summer months and tend to fade during the winter season.

 Solar lentigines

 Solar lentigines are dark spots that result from prolonged sun exposure and are typically harmless.
-They are flat, actinic keratosisyellowish, grey or light brown lesions with a clearly defined edge.
+They are flat, yellowish, grey or light brown lesions with a clearly defined edge.
 Some may have a dry or slightly scaly surface.
 Lentigines are larger and more defined than freckles found on your face, hands and chest that accumulate as you age as a result of sun exposure.
 They will not fade in winter months, can occur anywhere on your body and are usually benign.

 Another type of sun damage that can potentially be cancerous is Actinic Keratosis.
 Rather than dark and looking like a freckle, these spots are flat or slightly raised, reddish-brown, a bit more abrasive-looking and sometimes scaly.
 Surprisingly, nearly 60 million Americans have this type of sun damage to their skin.

-woods lamp MWLWith a Woods Lamp (black light) evaluation, we can see cumulative damage before it becomes visible to the naked eye.
+Sun damage under Wood's LampWith a Woods Lamp (black light) evaluation, we can see cumulative damage before it becomes visible to the naked eye.
 It can be surprising to see what the sun has already done.
 There’s always a possibility that new lesions will emerge in the future, so the best prevention is to avoid the sun, use a broad-spectrum high factor sunscreen, and wear protective clothing and hats.

-Melasma
+Melasma and PIH

-If you have a Mediterranean-type olive complexion, are of Latin, Asian, or Middle Eastern descent, you are far more likelymelasma to develop Melasma.
+If you have a Mediterranean-type olive complexion, are of Latin, Asian, or Middle Eastern descent, you are far more likelyMelasma left cheek to develop Melasma.
 The large dark patches of pigmentation caused by overactive melanocytes may appear as mask-like patches on the cheeks, temples, above the upper lip and/or forehead.
 Excessive or repeated sun exposures as well as hormonal changes are believed to play a role in Melasma.
 It may develop if you’re taking birth control pills or hormone replacement therapy or are pregnant (also why it’s called a ‘pregnancy mask’).
 Although it may appear unsightly, the condition is not dangerous, nor does it cause any physical discomfort.

 Spots that are darkly pigmented or have changed in appearance, rapid increase in size, have an irregular border, an unusual combination of colors or if there is itching, redness, tenderness or bleeding.
 These changes can be signs of melanoma, a serious form of skin cancer.
 You should see your dermatologist right away!
 You should have a complete body spots check annually.